Share your love

 /etc/fail2ban/jail.local

-Make Configuration changes at jail.local file
+Make Configuration changes at the jail.local file

-At this point, open the local configuration file with your favorite text editor here we use vi:
+At this point, open the local configuration file with your favorite text editor.
+Here we use vi:

 sudo vi /etc/fail2ban/jail.local